 He is visited by Richard Wagner in March.
 On the 9th July Sémiramis is revived in a sumptuous production at the Opéra for the sisters Barbara and Carlotta Marchisio.

 In Spring, the villa in Passy (now destroyed) is ready.
 The Rossinis alternated their stay in Paris at No. 2 Chaussée d'Antin, where they gave musical academies, with their stay in Passy, which had become a meeting place for international musical society.

 He composes the Petite Messe Solennelle.

-On the 21st March, his name day, the town of Pesaro honours him by ceremoniously unveiling his statue.
+On 21st March the town of Pesaro honours him by ceremoniously unveiling his statue.

-After a serious illness he dies at his villa in Passy on the 13th November, whilst Paris is preparing to celebrate with worthy honours his approaching seventy-seventh birthday.
-He is buried in Père Lachaise cemetery.
+After a serious illness he dies at his villa in Passy on the 13th November and he is buried in Père Lachaise cemetery.

-On the 30th April Rossini’s body is exhumed and carried to Santa Croce, Florence, where it is re-buried on the 3rd May.
+On 30th April Rossini’s body is exhumed and carried to Santa Croce, Firenze, where he is re-buried on the 3rd May.